Explore the Organs

 The main cause of death in our part of the world is cardiovascular disease and the fastest growing cause of death is degenerative brain diseases.
-In this project, we hope to contribute to the health care fight against these diseases.
-The goal is to create image-based patient-specific models that explore organ function through simulation, enable breakthroughs in research on organ function and to use patient-specific functional organ models in the diagnostic workflow.
+The overall goal of this projects is to develop methods for the creation of image-driven patient specific organ models.
+The models will allow for exploratory simulation of function that enable groundbreaking medical research on organ function.
+The long-term goal is clinical use of patient specific functional organ models in the diagnostic workflow.

 This challenging goal calls for concerted efforts on development of novel technical approaches in all the stages of the image-based creation of the organ model.
 Also important is the execution of the simulation incorporating the boundary conditions derived from the patient-specific imaging data.
 The work is conducted in an interdisciplinary medical-technical cycle intimately linking medical research, clinical use, and technical development and is summarized in the following key areas.